olekrvse/msc-thesis/README.md

 If you use this code or data, please cite:

 ```
-Ole KRuse (2026).
+Ole Kruse (2026).
 Orbital Congestion Governance in LEO: A Robustness
 Analysis of Governance Categories under Uncertainty.
 MSc Thesis,
 Rotterdam School of Management, Erasmus University.
 ```